googleapis/google-cloud-cpp/release/README.md

 1. Check the latest release checkbox.
 1. Click the update release button.

-## Check the published docs on googleapis.dev
+## Check the published reference docs

-The `publish-docs` build should start automatically when you create the release branch.
-This build will upload the docs for the new release to the following
+The `publish-docs-release` build should start automatically when you create the release branch.
+This build will upload the docs for the new release to the following URLs:
-URLs:

 - https://cloud.google.com/cpp/docs/reference/